 There are three types of kurtosis which is a description of the "peakedness" or "flatness" of the probability distribution curve relative to the bell curve of a normal distribution.
 This does not have to do with skewness.

-1) Platykurtic - negative kurtosis value that indicates flatter distribution that normal bell curve.
+1) Platykurtic - negative kurtosis value indicating a flatter distribution that normal bell curve.
 The lower the value the flatter the distribution with more spread.
 An example is the Uniform Distribution which has a kurtosis = -1.2.

-2) Leptokurtic - positive kurtosis value that indicates peaked shaped distribution compared to normal bell curve.
+2) Leptokurtic - positive kurtosis value indicating a peaked shaped distribution compared to normal bell curve.
 The higher the value the sharper the peak the distribution and less spread.
 An example is the Double Exponential Distribution which has a kurtosis = 3.

 The formula for calculating kurtosis is shown below with an example.
 The sample size must be a least four.